 One of my first memories is hiking with my dad, I was about 3 years old and I could barely make it, along a small creek bed as he searched for the right shape of yew tree which he would cut and shape into the stem for a beautiful rowboat he was building .
-Naturally an interest in boats and things marine began about then, so it’s logical to start out from a nautical perspective.
+An interest in boats and all things marine began then.

 I got into still photography using a SLR 35mm camera, a Pentax S1,and a few lenses.
-I learned to play guitar which was another great way to meet new friends.
+I learned to play guitar, another great way to meet new friends.
 Once I was finally living afloat there was time to read, philosophize, and simply relax and enjoy life.
 Living on a comfortable sailboat with virtually no expenses was a blast.
 Cruising costs were minimal and the wind, as always, is free.

 Although great for coastal cruising “Freya” was not offshore capable .
 I wanted to sail across oceans.
 So in 1972 at Myrtle Point, south of the the town of Westview near Powell River, I built and launched my second tri, the first Kismet 31 designed by Bill Kristifferson.
 After sailing this tri around the coast for a couple of years I decided that at 31’ LOA “Windspeed” was a bit small for me as I’m 6’5” tall.
 So in ‘74 while working as a shipwright at Silva Bay Shipyards on Gabriola Island, I built another one of Bill’s designs, a Kismet 37, which I named “Kyst”.
-I loved the name and so did many of my girl crews although the letters in the name Kyst were also an an acronym that served me well… ‘Keep Your Ship Together”.
+I loved the name and so did all my girl crews although the letters in the name Kyst were also an an acronym that served me well… ‘Keep Your Ship Together”.